 Philip Tedeschi is a faculty of the Graduate School of Social Work at The University of Denver.
-He is recognized for expertise in the clinical methods for Animal Assisted Interventions and coordinates the school's Animal-Assisted Social Work Certificate program for Master of Social Work (MSW) students, as well as the Animals and Human Health professional development certificate program.
+He is recognized for expertise in the clinical methods for Animal Assisted Interventions and coordinates the school's Animal-Assisted Social Work Certificate program for Master of Social Work (MSW) students, as well as serving as The Executive Director for the Institute for Human-Aninmal Connection.
 He received his MSSW degree for the University of Wisconsin-Madison, where his specialization was the bio-affiliative connection between people and animals.
-He teaches MSW courses in forensic social work, animal assisted interventions, human-animal interaction and animal welfare, human ecology, environmental social work, wildlife conservation, animal welfare and international perspectives on one-health.
+His scholarship, clinical expertise and teaching focus on forensic social work, at-risk and vulenerable populations, trauma informed intervention, animal assisted interventions, human-animal interaction, human ecology, environmental social work, wildlife and companion animal welfare and conservation and international perspectives on one-health.

-He is internationally recognized for research, scholarship, training and practice focused on human-animal interaction with focus on both the therapeutic potential of animal’s in human health, the ethics of human-animal interaction as well as public safety and public health risk factors associated with cruelty.
+He is internationally recognized for research, scholarship, training and practice focused on human-animal interaction with focus on both the therapeutic potential of animal’s in human health, the ethics of human-animal interaction as well as public safety and public health risk factors associated with cruelty and violence.
 He teaches practitioners best practice and evidence supported clinical methods for Animal Assisted Interventions.
-Professor Tedeschi is an experiential therapy specialist and co-founder of the Institute for Human–Animal Connection programs at the University of Denver.
+Professor Tedeschi co-founded of the Institute for Human–Animal Connection programs at the University of Denver.

 Professor Tedeschi is a certified Master Therapeutic Riding Instructor, former Course Director and Instructor with Outward Bound and a wilderness emergency medical technician.
 His clinical areas of inquiry and specialization have include non-traditional therapeutic approaches with children, adults and families as well as program development and intervention in interpersonal violence.
 He has specialized in empathy development and attachment, trauma remediation, assessment and intervention with animal abusers and individuals who engage in interpersonal forms of human cruelty and violence.
 He has worked extensively in the treatment of victims of abuse, men who abuse and models of humane education.